Temporary Protected Status

 - Be a national of a country designated for TPS, or a person without nationality who last habitually resided in the designated country;

-- File during the open initial registration or re-registration period, or meet the requirements for late initial filing during any extension of your country’s TPS designation (If you are a late initial filer, see the Filing Late section below);
+- File during the open initial registration or re-registration period, or meet the requirements for late initial filing during any extension of your country’s TPS designation (If you are a late initial filer, see the Filing Late section on our TPS page);

 - Have been continuously physically present in the United States since the effective date of the most recent designation date of your country; and

 - Have been continuously residing in the United States since the date specified for your country.
 The law allows an exception to the continuous physical presence and continuous residence requirements for brief, casual and innocent departures from the United States.

 You may not be eligible for TPS (or to maintain your existing TPS) if you:

 - Have been convicted of any felony or two or more misdemeanors committed in the United States;

 - Are found inadmissible as an immigrant under applicable grounds in INA section 212(a), including non-waivable criminal and security-related grounds;